THE GREAT COMMISSION

 If we would be a profitable servant, able to minister successfully to the members of the Body of Christ, we must evaluate how much faith God has given us and then set our expectations accordingly.
 God does not require of any believer that he or she launch out into some grand and imposing scheme, challenging God to do great things.
 God requires only that we obey Him in whatever role He assigns to us whether it be great or small.
 God will give us enough faith to carry out His will.

-Having then gifts differing according to the grace that is given to us, whether prophecy, let us prophesy according to the proportion of faith; (Romans 12:6)
+Having then gifts differing according to the grace that is given to us, let us use them: if prophecy, let us prophesy in proportion to our faith; (Romans 12:6)

 In the above verse we notice two aspects of ministry.
 First, the emphasis is on variety.
 We have gifts “differing according to the grace that is given to us.”
 We are not all teachers.
 We are not all workers of miracles.
 We are not all in positions of administration.
 We must present our body a living sacrifice if we are to be able to discover and enter our assigned task in building the Body of Christ.